shivarkar/PowerPi-Project-/README.md

 Enhanced understanding of customer behavior for targeted marketing.
 Identification of key areas for business optimization.
 Data-driven insights to increase profitability and efficiency.
-Would you like me to refine this further or add specific details based on your business needs?